 Volunteer in the Chapter Office

 Do you like filing, compiling information packets, helping with large mailings, designing forms, making follow-up calls to confirm attendance at events, or post information about events on assorted media calendars, and other office functions?
-Or would you prefer to post event flyers in community centers, coffee shops, libraries?
+Or would you prefer to post event flyers in community centers, hospitals, coffee shops, libraries?
 If you like to help out in these ways, please get in touch.

 Opportunities for People with Specific Skills, Talent or rising Professional: